-Avi is doing a PhD, and Tom is doing an MRes.
-Welcome both!!
+Avi is doing a PhD, and Tom is doing an MRes, and Chris is a Wellcome Trust rotation student on the Dynamic Molecular Cell Biology Programme.
+Welcome all!!

 Joanna’s zebrafish review is accepted!
 Pleased to announce that Joanna’s review on zebrafish, autophagy and bone research has been accepted in Histochemistry and Cell Biology.